 After decades of offering only a single model, Lamborghini added a second sports car for the 2004 model year.
 Priced lower than the Murci�lago, the Gallardo was a product of the relationship between Lamborghini and its parent company, Audi AG.
-Audi itself is a division of Volkswagen.

 Built with an aluminum body and space frame, the Gallardo has a V-10 engine and all-wheel drive.
 Its six-speed gearbox is located behind the midmounted engine.
 Engine output rose from 493 horsepower to 520 hp for 2006, and the gearbox received lower ratios.
+Superleggera models gain an extra 10 hp from the 5.0-liter V-10.

 Though it's a true sports car, the Gallardo is intended for everyday driving as well as racing.
 The model name is taken from a breed of 18th-century fighting bulls.